vgade-invn/ardupilot/libraries/AP_XRCE_Client/README.md

   - ```ros2 run AP_Ros2_Int listener```

     - you should see the ROS2 subscriber listening to the 8bit Int being sent from Ardupilot

+## TODO List

+* Handle agent connection regardless of boot order and handle restarts of either side
+* Determine why the publisher queus up a few messages and the update() is not updated